nightness/react-stores/README.md

-# Global Store for React (@josh.guyette/react-stores)
+# Stores for React (@josh.guyette/react-stores)

-A simple and lightweight global state management solution for React and React Native applications, it replaces useState.
-Offering a way to create and manage local and global state in React applications.
+A simple and lightweight global and local state management solution for React and React Native applications.

 ## Installation